Fahad-1515/Weatherapp/README.md

 # Weatherapp🌡️☁️
-Using Streamlit platform And openai,openweathermap api Show the Weather to a specific Location and Weekly Weatherforecast
+Using Streamlit platform And openai,openweathermap api Show the Weather Forecast for 7 Days to a specific Location and Weekly Weatherforecast

 https://weatherapp-4jxsupwkeattyvmbyndkz2.streamlit.app/